viren15152/06-Weather-Dashboard-Server-Side-APIs-Viren/README.md

 Visual Studio Code

 ## Installation:
-Clone my Github repository and open in browser.
+Clone my Github repository and open in browser, or access via deployed link.

 ## Usage:
+Open the weather dashboard in your default browser and simply enter the city name.
+You will be provided with the current days weather data and a forecast for the next 5 days.
+Previous searches will be saved in local storage and the user can access those once again.

 ## Support: